 Today, the Western Pennsylvania Conservancy is still going strong and has protected more than 255,000 acres of natural lands in Pennsylvania, helped to establish 10 state parks, and protected or restored more than 3,000 miles of rivers and streams.
 In 1963, Edgar Kaufmann jr. entrusted the Conservancy with Fallingwater, his family’s weekend home and Frank Lloyd Wright’s masterwork in Mill Run, Pennsylvania.
-We also enriche our region’s cities and towns through 132 community gardens and green spaces that are planted with the help of more than 10,300 members and nearly 12,000 volunteers.
+We also enrich our region’s cities and towns through 132 community gardens and green spaces that are planted with the help of more than 10,300 members and nearly 12,000 volunteers.
 We invite you to explore the challenges and successes that comprise our history of caring for water, land and wildlife in Western Pennsylvania.

 Select a period to view key milestones in our history.

 A group of 10 citizens founded the Western Pennsylvania Conservancy under its former name — Greater Pittsburgh Parks Association — on February 16, 1932.
 Those citizens were: Edward Vose Babcock, Frank L. Duggan, Howard Covode Heinz, Richard Beatty Mellon, William Singer Moorhead, Frank Reith Phillips, Andrew Wells Robertson, Maurice R. Scharff, Edwin Whittier Smith and James Lyall Stuart.